 You can apply for ESF at any point throughout the academic year, there's no closing date.

-When you’re applying for ESF, make sure you mark your bank statements to highlight any payments referred to in your application.
-This will help us to assess your claim and reduce any subsequent queries and delays.
+When you’re applying for ESF, make sure you clearly mark your bank statements to highlight any payments referred to in your application.
+This will help us to assess your claim and reduce any queries and delays from us.

-Once we have received your application and all relevant evidence we will pay successful applications within 30 working days.
+Once we have received your application and all relevant evidence, we’ll pay successful applications within 15 working days.